jwohlwend/CNNEncrypt/README.md

 CNNEncrypt was made as part of a final project for 6.867 - Machine Learning (MIT) It contains an example implementation of the network design described in the recently published paper:

-"Learning to Protect Communications with Adversarial Neural Cryptography" (2016) by  Martín Abadi, David G. Andersen (Google Brain).
+"Learning to Protect Communications with Adversarial Neural Cryptography" (2016) by  Martin Abadi, David G. Andersen (Google Brain).

 ## Usage